Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

 ### **Focus Groups**

 How to Run a Focus Group for Market Research
 Focus groups involve moderated discussions with 5–10 target customers to explore their opinions, reactions, and needs.
 They provide rich qualitative data, revealing group dynamics and diverse perspectives.
 For instance, a focus group for a meal kit service might uncover preferences for delivery times or pricing.
-This method helps test product concepts, branding, or features, as participants build on each other’s ideas.
+This method helps test product concepts, branding, or features, as participants build on each other's ideas.
 A comfortable environment, whether via Zoom or in-person, encourages open dialogue.
 Focus groups uncover new use cases or objections, enabling you to refine your offering and ensure it resonates with your audience, enhancing market relevance.

 ### **Observation**